'Haptic baton' offers new hope for blind musicians

 The ‘Haptic Baton’ is a prototype being tested with musicians, including the The Paraorchestra and Friends.
 Its development is ongoing but Matossian hopes it will be available to rent or buy in 2020.

-Writing by Matthew Stock; Editing by Gareth Jones
+Reporting by Stuart McDill; Writing by George Sargent; Editing by Gareth Jones